byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![*Patio garden bird.*](./vivariumGeorgeTownGallery/vivariumPatio/vivariumGTPatioBirdweb.JPG)

 #### *Naturally taping into the abundant emotions of joy, grace, awe, wholeness, passion and compassion that are experienced from recognizing beauty in nature.
-An archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.*
+Bio-logically re-connecting; an archaic revival of Wo-Mans symbiotic microbial Gaian connection, honoring the feminine through feeling, connecting soil to soul.*

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)